ntn2110q1/PGSN---FND/README.md

 | PGSN   | **85.52**    | **85.45**   | **97.62**   | **97.63** |

 ## Datasets
-My model was trained and evaluated on the 'UPFD_Politifact' and 'UPFD_Gossipcop' datasets.
+My model was trained and evaluated on the `UPFD_Politifact` and `UPFD_Gossipcop` datasets.
 For detailed information about these two datasets, please refer to the following two papers:

 [Fakenewsnet: A data repository with news content, social context, and spatiotemporal information for studying fake news on social media](https://arxiv.org/pdf/1809.01286)